The call for applications is closed.

 Do you give training on specific softwares?

 — Yes.
-The researchers-students will benefit from a training on typeface design softwares (Robofont, Glyphs and Fontlab).
+The researchers-students will benefit from a training on typeface design softwares.

 Are workshops or field trips planned?